kreezire/CourseSearch/README.md

 This program lets user to train over a fixed dataset, and then run queries to find best study material that discusses the topic in query.

+## Dataset
+The repository contains a small dataset for course text (subtitles) from a Coursera case.
+The dataset can be found in "transcripts" folder.
+Idea here that each text file here represents a study material, and we want to search the best on for the query.

+User can create their own dataset by compiling all text files into a single folder.

 ## Usage

 ### Initial Set-up